Myriam-Mabrouki/Intership-2023-KOPERNIC/README.md

 ## Speed policy

-This folder has a c file containing an implementation of Quan and Hu's algorithm.
+This folder has a c file containing an implementation of Quan and Hu's heuristic ("Energy  efficient  fixed-priority  schedulingfor  real-time  systems  on  variable  voltage  processors", 2001).

 ## Scheduler